HamidGadirov/ML-for-EnsembleVis/README.md

 extracting high-level features from ensembles.
 The combination of metrics allow us to evaluate the resulting projections.
 We summarize our findings by offering practical suggestions for applying autoencoder-based techniques to ensemble data.

+# How to run code to reproduce results:

+1. Go to the corresponding directory of the dataset (Drop Dynamics/Vortex Street/MNIST).

+2. Open the corresponding file (e.g. 3d_vae.py, where "3d" stands for 3D convolutional model and "vae" for Variational Autoencoder).
+It is possible to select the model(s) for testing via "model_names" variable.

+3. Before executing, it is necessary to unzip the test data files (reconstruction, interpolation, all visualizations with time steps).

+Results will be saved e.g. in the Results/3D_VAE/"model_name" folder.